Good Molecules: Niacinamide Brightening Toner

 Cover: Good Molecules Niacinamide Brightening Toner

-If you know The Ordinary, then you've likely heard about Good Molecules.
+If you know The Ordinary, then you've probably heard of Good Molecules.

-The idea of Good Molecules is simple: Effective skincare at a fair price.
-The ingredients used are backed by research.
-The formulas are simple and effective.
+The concept is simple: effective skincare at a fair price.
+The ingredients are backed by research, and the formulas are straightforward yet effective.

 Btw, here's the full ingredient breakdown of the Good Molecules Niacinamide Brightening Toner.

-Hyperpigmentation is a harmless skin condition where patches of the skin become darker in color than the rest of the skin.
+Hyperpigmentation is a harmless skin condition where patches of skin appear darker than the surrounding areas.
+It can affect all skin tones.

-Brightening skin means making it more radiant and even.
-This includes fading hyperpigmentation.
+Brightening means making the skin more radiant and even, which includes fading hyperpigmentation.

 Forms of hyperpigmentation